engineering-collaboration/book/docs/book/collaborating-within-a-company/planning-work.md

 Engineer - Details, libraries, implementation Implementation details, algorithms, open source libraries vs building

+## Keeping up to date - during sprints

+Tasks / Subtasks

+## Presenting work - end of sprints

+presenting work
+evangelizing work just as important as working on features sharing progress how long are sprints presentations vs screenrecordings

+startups need short sprints (1 week) need to pivot, address feedback enterprises benefit from 3 week sprints of uninterrupted changes don't start sprints on mondays or fridays thursday or tuesday are good days.

 ## Measuring productivity

 We want our employees to be focused on delivering quality work for our product.
 Not on focusing to optimize their productivity for internal metrics.

+## careful

+technical debt
+refactoring
+irrelevant bugfixes